Singularity categories of representations of algebras over local rings

-it is easy to see that $H^k(i)_{\leq0}$ is a submodule of $H^k(k-1)_{\leq0}$ for any $0\leq i\leq k-2$.
-Since $H^k$ is a positively graded Gorenstein algebra, we get that $\underline{T}$ is a graded Cohen-Macaulay $H^k$-module.
-Then Theorem \ref{theorem existence of tilting object} yields that $\underline{T}$ is a tilting object in $D_{sg}(\mod^\Z H^k)$. \end{proof} \begin{remark} For $N>0$, it is worth noting that O. Iyama, K. Kato and Jun-ichi Miyachi defined the homotopy category of $N$-complexes and the derived category of $N$-complexes in \cite{IKM}.
-The homotopy category of $N$-complexes of projective $\Lambda^\circ$-modules is triangle equivalent to the homotopy category of projective $T_{N-1}(\Lambda^\circ)$-modules \cite{IKM,BHN}.
+\begin{remark} For $N>0$, it is worth noting that O. Iyama, K. Kato and Jun-ichi Miyachi defined the homotopy category of $N$-complexes and the derived category of $N$-complexes in \cite{IKM}.
+The homotopy category of $N$-complexes of projective $\Lambda$-modules is triangulated equivalent to the homotopy category of projective $T_{N-1}(\Lambda)$-modules for any algebra $\Lambda$, see \cite{IKM,BHN}.

-Using \cite[Proposition 1.2]{Shen}, one can prove that $\CM^\Z(H^k)$ is equivalent to the category of $k$-complex of projective $\Lambda^\circ$-modules as Frobenius categories, which yields that $\underline{\CM}^\Z(H^k)$ is triangle equivalent to the homotopy category of $k$-complexes of projective $\Lambda^\circ$-modules, and so Lemma \ref{lemma tilting object } can be proved in this way. \end{remark}
+Using \cite[Proposition 1.2]{Shen}, one can prove that $\Gproj^\Z(\Lambda_k)$ is equivalent to the category of $k$-complex of projective $\Lambda_k$-modules as Frobenius categories, which yields that $\underline{\Gproj}^\Z(\Lambda_k)$ is triangulated equivalent to the homotopy category of $k$-complexes of projective $\Lambda_k$-modules, and so Proposition \ref{lemma tilting object } can be proved in this way. \end{remark}